Lavender-exe/Hades-C2/README.md

 # Hades-C2

 Hades is a basic Command & Control framework built using Python.
-It is currently _extremely_ barebones, but I plan to add more features soon.
+It is currently _extremely_ bare bones, but I plan to add more features soon.

 **Server tested on Windows**